Wonders (song)

-"Wonders" is an EP by Swedish duo The Sound of Arrows from their debut album Voyage.
+"Wonders" is a single by Swedish duo The Sound of Arrows from their debut album Voyage.

 AA-side 12" contains two cuts from the album, "Wonders" and Conquest".
 All pulsing, skyscraping synths and bittersweet vocals, "Wonders" simmers in a magic cauldron of nostalgia, as Stefan Storm's heart-piercing refrain lights up the mic and stardust showers from the ceiling like confetti.
 Then it's time for "Conquest" to shine, turning in the performance of a lifetime in the record's best supporting single role.
 Coming off like Royksopp on a sugar high, "Conquest" churns along as red velvet synths course through your veins and the duo rally around a triumphant chorus for the ages on what might just be our favorite track of theirs yet.
 Together, they'll make you feel like the last child emperor in the galaxy, like anything is possible, and it's a wonderful sense of omnipotence.